Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: results

-In summary, our bolometric and X-ray luminosity functions match observations up to redshift $z\sim1$.
+In summary, our bolometric and X-ray luminosity functions match observations up to redshift $z\approx1$.
 However, the model underpredicts the number of luminous AGNs at higher redshifts, possibly due to a lack of massive SMBHs or high accretion rate AGNs.
-The agreement between model predictions and observations is limited to a narrower redshift range $z <$0.6 at optical bands.
-Similarly, at higher redshifts, the model predicts too few bright AGNs compared to the observed luminosity functions.
+The agreement between model predictions and observations is limited to $z\lesssim0.6$ at the optical band.
+Similarly, the model predicts too few bright AGNs compared to optical observational constraints at higher redshifts.